elastos/Elastos/CR.CyberRepublic/front-end/cr-regions/README.md

 Bitwork will join forces to create a strong council committee, which focuses on driving the development and marketing of cryptocurrency exchanges and blockchain communities.

+## Tokenomics - Addressing the Token Burn and Inflation Professionally

+Our priority in addressing the potential Token Burn is two fold:

+1. **Establish a Cryptocurrency Exchange Team** - we need experts to analyze the current volume, market sentiment and liquidity of ELA on current exchanges.
+At the moment we have no data to predict the effect of any token burn or tokenomics changes, it is imperative that we create a predictive model before we conduct any burn so that we may learn from our actions.

+2. **Conduct a partial burn to test our data models** - we would agree to a burn but only if it is properly advised by experts.
+Burning tokens in a vacuum with zero marketing or predictive models is a waste of time.
+Are there even investors or traders waiting for an opportunity to buy ELA?
+Do investors even look at total market cap to base their decisions?
+These are fundamental questions we need to answer first.

 ## The Council Committee